|

 Aloe hereroensis (Sand Aloe) - A ground-hugging medium-sized aloe to 20 inches wide that is usually solitary or with only a few rosettes in a clump.
 It has smooth pale blue-green leaves that curve upward, are flecked with white lines on the upper surface and capital "H"-shaped spots on the lower.
 The leaf margins are well armed with dark small sharp spines.
 In mid winter to early spring appear the flowers in flattened branched racemes that are wider than long.
 The flowers vary in color from brownish-orange to pink and are broad at their base and narrow near the mouth.
 Plant in full sun in a well-drained alkaline soil.
 Irrigate carefully so not to overwater.
 Is reported as hardy in California down to the mid 20's.
 Aloe hereroensis received its name from the original collection location in Northern Namibia which was home to the Herero, a tribe in the Bantu group, who live in Namibia, Botswana and Angola.
 In their language the common name for the plant is 'Sandaalwyn' which translates "sand aloe".
 Aloe hereroensis is found on rocky and sandy soils in dry areas of the Northern Cape and Orange Free State in South Africa north into Namibia and Angola.

-This information about Aloe hereroensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe hereroensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |